 Frequently Asked Questions

-Q: How much water should I drink during hot yoga?
+Q: How often should I practice hot yoga?

-Q: Can I practice hot yoga if I have a medical condition?
+Q: Can I do hot yoga if I have an injury?